celestiaorg/nmt/spec/nmt.md

     // something went wrong
 }
 ```
-The resulting NMT is illustrated below where data items and tree nodes are represented in hex strings.
-For brevity, we only included the starting 7 hex digits of SHA256 of each namespace hash.

 ## Get the root

 It calculates NMT root based on the data that has been added through the use of the `Push` method.